boxyhq/website/docs/jackson/sso-providers/auth0.md

 # Auth0 SAML SSO

-In this section, we will show you how to setup your own custom SAML application for Auth0 SAML.
+In this section, we will show you how to set up your own custom SAML application for Auth0 SAML.

 ## Create Application